Thigh Liposuction: Recovery, Cost, and Results

 According to Ashinoff, complications are rare.
 Dealing with an expert, board-certified surgeon will minimize the risks of numbness, contour deformity, asymmetry, and bruising.

 “It is not uncommon for other types of physicians, including doctors without surgical training, to offer liposuction,” Ashinoff explains.
-“The equipment is relatively inexpensive and it can be performed with local anesthetic, so the barrier to offering the procedure is low.
-Except inexperienced or improperly trained practitioners can cause catastrophic injury — even death.”
+“The equipment is relatively inexpensive, and it can be performed with local anesthetic, so the barrier to offering the procedure is low.”
+That said Ashinoff highly recommends seeking out a qualified specialist.
+“Inexperienced or improperly trained practitioners can cause catastrophic injury — even death,” says Ashinoff.

-Before selecting a plastic surgeon to perform your leg liposuction procedure, consider his or her training, experience, any before and after photos you have had a chance to view, as well as testimonials from past patients.
-You can always be confident you’re in good hands when you choose a board-certified surgeon.
+Before selecting a plastic surgeon to perform your leg liposuction procedure, consider their training, experience, any before and after photos, as well as testimonials from past patients.
+You should always be confident that you’re in good hands, and this is made much simpler by choosing a board-certified plastic surgeon.